-If there’s no windsock on the ground how will you know which direction to land?
-You could easily end up landing downwind which could be very fast.
-This could lead to broken propellers, cages, or even body parts.
+If there’s no windsock on the ground, how will you know which direction to land?
+You could easily end up landing downwind, which could be very fast.
+This could lead to broken propellers, cages, or even broken body parts.
 I recently saw a video of somebody landing downwind, he fell and broke his arm!

 Get yourself a windsock and a pole that’s at least five meters long.
-Pack it every time you go flying and always set it up in the centre of the field.
+Pack it every time you go flying, and always set it up in the centre of the field away from obstacles.

 3. Pull start bungee

-If your engine has a pull starter then this tip is essential as reaching back to find the pull chord can be very difficult.
-If the engine cuts out mid flight you’ll need to start the engine as quickly as possible, if you’re flying low you may only have seconds to act.
+If your engine has a pull starter, then this tip is essential, as reaching back to find the pull cord can be very difficult.
+If the engine cuts out mid flight, you’ll need to start the engine as quickly as possible.
+If you’re flying low, you may only have seconds to act.

-When my engine cut out during training I couldn’t reach my pull chord so I had to make an emergency landing.
-To make the chord easier to reach/find, I now attach a coiled bungee chord to the handle.
+When my engine cut out during training, I couldn’t reach my pull cord, so I had to make an emergency landing.
+To make the cord easier to reach or find, I now attach a coiled bungee cord to the handle.